MintMCP

 Model Context Protocol (MCP), introduced by Anthropic in late 2024, has become the industry standard for connecting AI assistants to enterprise tools and data.
 But deploying MCP servers at scale introduces critical challenges: scattered credentials, zero telemetry, and uncontrolled access that leave security teams blind to what AI agents actually do.
 An MCP gateway solves these problems by providing centralized authentication, audit logging, and real-time monitoring for every AI tool interaction.

 With the rapidly growing MCP ecosystem, engineering teams face a crowded market of gateway solutions.
-This guide evaluates leading MCP gateway platforms across compliance certification, performance benchmarks, deployment flexibility, and enterprise features—helping you choose the right infrastructure for your AI initiatives based on your specific use case.
+This guide evaluates leading MCP gateway platforms across compliance posture, performance benchmarks, deployment flexibility, and enterprise features, helping you choose the right infrastructure for your AI initiatives based on your specific use case.

 Key Takeaways